 If you or your spouse are covered by a QRP2, the deductibility of your IRA contribution depends on your modified adjusted gross income (MAGI).
 Your income must be at or below the MAGI limits in order to qualify for a deduction.

-If you turn age 70½ on or before December 31, 2019, the IRS requires you take your first required minimum distribution (RMD) from your Traditional IRA by April 1 of the year following the year you reach age 70½.
+If you turn age 70½ on or before December 31, 2019, the IRS requires you take your first required minimum distribution (RMD) from your Traditional, SEP and SIMPLE IRAs by April 1 following the year you reach age 70½ .
 If you turned age 70½ on or after January 1, 2020 your RMDs begin by April 1 following the year you turn age 72.
-For each subsequent year, you'll need to take your annual RMD by December 31.
+For each subsequent year, you’ll need to take your RMD by December 31.

 If you, or your spouse, if filing a joint tax return, have earned income, you are eligible to contribute to a Roth IRA as long as your MAGI is at or below the phase-out limits.
 There are no age limits for making a Roth IRA contribution.

 Also, you can convert a Traditional IRA and QRP to a Roth IRA.
 Be aware you will owe ordinary income tax on the taxable portion you convert but not the IRS 10% additional tax for early or pre-59½ distributions (10% additional tax).